Skip to main content

 • Certain organizational and membership dues;

-• Travel, lodging, food, or beverage expenses for the utility's board of directors and officers; and
+• Travel, lodging, food, or beverage expenses for the utility's board of directors and officers;

-• Gift or entertainment expenses.
+• Gift or entertainment expenses;

-• help protect investor-owned electric or gas utility customers from the volatility of gas prices by establishing a mechanism mechanisms that aligns align an investor-owned utility's financial incentives with the financial interests of its customers regarding incurred fuel costs . and
+Section 4 requires the commission to adopt rules, on or before January 1, 2025, to help protect investor-owned electric or gas utility customers from the volatility of gas prices by establishing mechanisms that align an investor-owned utility's financial incentives with the financial interests of its customers regarding incurred fuel costs.
+In adopting the rules, the commission is required to consider mechanisms to create a financial incentive for an investor-owned utility to improve its electricity production cost efficiency while minimizing its fuel costs.

-As part of its rules, the commission may also consider requiring each investor-owned electric utility to bear a percentage of its total fuel costs in order to incentivize the utility to find efficiencies and reduce fuel waste utility's financial health and corresponding impacts on customer affordability .Section 4 also requires the commission to open a proceeding to investigate the extent to which residential and other development in certain geographic areas drive natural gas infrastructure costs for any natural gas utility that serves more than 500,000 customers in the state.
-After completing the investigation, the commission shall consider whether a natural gas utility that serves more than 500,000 customers should be required to utilize alternative cost-recovery mechanisms or actions .Section 5 requires:
+Section 4 also requires the commission to open a proceeding to investigate whether and how residential and other development in certain geographic areas drive natural gas infrastructure costs for any natural gas utility that serves more than 500,000 customers in the state.
+After completing the investigation, the commission shall consider whether alternative infrastructure, service investments, or other actions by the utility could mitigate impacts of such development on nonparticipating or income-qualified utility customers.

-• On or before December 31, 2023, each regulated gas utility to remove from the utility's rate tariffs any incentives offered to an applicant applying for natural gas service to establish gas service to a property;
+• On or before December 31, 2023, each regulated gas utility to remove from the utility's rate tariffs incentives offered to an applicant applying for natural gas service to establish gas service to a property;

-• The Colorado energy office to contract with an independent third party, on or before July 1, 2024, to evaluate the risk that stranded or underutilized natural gas infrastructure investments pose, including the risk posed to utility employees and contractors, and the annual projected rate impact that such stranded assets have on ratepayers;
+• The Colorado energy office to contract with an independent third party, on or before July 1, 2024, to evaluate the risk that stranded or underutilized natural gas infrastructure investments pose, including the risk posed to utility employees and contractors, and the annual projected rate impact that such stranded assets have on utility customers;

 • The commission to determine whether any changes to rules or depreciation schedules are warranted based on its review of the evaluation contracted by the Colorado energy office;